Neotron-Compute/Neotron-Book/src/README.md

 ### 68000 based systems

 At the present time, there is no 68k backend in LLVM.
-If there was, a 68000 system would certainly make an interesting alternative to Neotron.
+If there was, a 68000 system would certainly make an interesting alternative to Neotron, if you can abide the mess that is CISC when compared to the cleanliness of a RISC design.

 ### PowerPC based systems

 LLVM does have a PowerPC backend, but unfortunately most PowerPC based chips only come in monster 380+ pin BGA packages, with multiple power rails.
-This unfortunately puts them beyond the scope of a simple hobby project, much as the author would love to build a machine that harks back to the IBM RS/6000 and PowerMacintosh machines of the 1990s.
+This unfortunately puts them beyond the scope of a simple hobby project, much as the author would love to build a machine that harks back to the IBM RS/6000 and Power Macintosh machines of the 1990s.

 ### RISC-V based systems

-There is an increasing number of RISC-V based microcontrollers with very small SRAMs, matched by an increasing number of multi-core 64-bit SoCs designed to run Linux from a huge bank of DDR3.
+There are an increasing number of RISC-V based microcontrollers with very small SRAMs, matched by an increasing number of multi-core 64-bit SoCs designed to run Linux from a huge bank of DDR3.
 At the current time, however, there isn't much in the middle.

 A Neotron system built around an open-source RISC-V code run from an FPGA would be an interesting way to increase the openness of the system and remains a future possibility.
 The simplicity of the RISC-V ISA is also appealing, as compared to the historical mis-mash that is ARMv7E-M.